History of Real Salt Lake: 2004

 On July 14, Major League Soccer officially awarded its 12th franchise to the state of Utah and ownership group SCP Worldwide, headed by Dave Checketts.
 Steve Pastorino was named general manager of the new team, and John Ellinger was hired as head coach.
-The team was officially named "Real Salt Lake" in October of that year in honor to Real Madrid.
-The announcement was met with some discontent among local soccer fans (see main article), but overall, the community remained excited about the new team.
+The team was officially named "Real Salt Lake" in October of that year in honor of Real Madrid.

-On November 17, RSL acquired the first player in club history, trading with Dallas Burn for star forward Jason Kreis.
-Over the following months, the team added several players, including decorated MLS veterans Clint Mathis and Eddie Pope.
-Also, the team made arrangements to play home matches at Rice-Eccles Stadium on the campus of the University of Utah, with hopes of eventually building a soccer-specific stadium in the Salt Lake area to host matches in the future.

 2005

 The team played its first official match on April 2, slogging through a windy, rain-soaked contest against New York MetroStars at Giants Stadium in New Jersey.
 That match ended as a scoreless draw.
 The following week, Jason Kreis scored the first goal in franchise history in a 3–1 loss to LA Galaxy at the Home Depot Center.
 RSL returned to Utah to play its first-ever home match on April 16.
 With 25,287 fans present at Rice-Eccles Stadium, Brian Dunseth scored a header in the 81st minute to deliver a 1–0 victory over the rival Colorado Rapids.

-The RSL faithful were thrilled, but from that point on, the season was mostly frustration and disappointment.
-The team did log back-to-back victories in May, but high hopes were quickly dashed as RSL's offense sputtered.
-The team set a league record by posting a 557-minute scoreless streak (later broken by Toronto FC).
-Real recovered enough to log back-to-back wins later in the year, but again met with disaster: the team lost 10 consecutive matches before managing a 2–2 draw on the road against the San Jose Earthquakes.
-The season ended with a 1–0 loss at home against Colorado, giving RSL an overall record of 5-22-5 in the franchise's inaugural season.

-Despite the disappointing season, there were a few highlights.
 In June, Salt Lake hosted a World Cup qualifier match between Team USA and Costa Rica, drawing a boisterous crowd of 40,586 fans for the double-header at Rice-Eccles Stadium.
-In August, Kreis notched his 100th career goal, becoming the first player in MLS history to reach that milestone.